jar0l/cct/README.md

 	--exec           Run a program with the specified parameters.
 	--shell          Run the Windows Shell with the specified parameters.
-	--rundll         Run a dynamic library procedure with the specified --key            parameters.
-It receives the keys pressed on the console.
+	--rundll         Run a dynamic library procedure with the specified parameters.

-                      It has support forprinting color characters on the screen.
+	--key		     Receive the keys pressed on the console.
+It has support for printing color characters on the screen.

 	--printf         Print text on the screen with the specified format.
 It has support for printing color characters.